Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/19 - Systems Design/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Document explaining why what stacks/technologies were used on a particular project
+1. Document explaining all types of design decisions made on a project e.g database decisions, UX implementations, stacks/technologies etc.

 **Objectives**